Prairie Women's Health Centre of Excellence

 C. Deiter, L. Otway

-Prairie Women’s Health Centre of Excellence provides assistance with facilitation and support to community and partners to understand the health and health issues of Aboriginal women.
-This process helps to provide space and time for Aboriginal women to identify research ideas that could contribute to Aboriginal women’s physical, emotional, mental and spiritual well-being.
+Prairie Women’s Health Centre of Excellence provided assistance with facilitation and support to communities and partners to understand the health and health issues of Aboriginal women.
+This process helped to provide space and time for Aboriginal women to identify research ideas that could contribute to Aboriginal women’s physical, emotional, mental and spiritual well-being.

 A Workshop with Kim Anderson and Maria Campbell held in Saskatoon, Saskatchewan